benbyford/ai-ethics-framework/README.md

 ## General Principles

 This framework is NOT a collection of general AI Ethics principles, please refer to the European Commission's [Ethics guidlines for trustworthy AI](https://ec.europa.eu/digital-single-market/en/news/ethics-guidelines-trustworthy-ai) which has been widely accepted.
-This Framework is a lower level view on the Ethics guidlines
+This Framework is a lower level view on the Ethics guidelines.

 ## Collaboration